 The Epiphone SG Special Vintage Edition copies the iconic look of the genuine model and delivers a solid-playing guitar at an incredible value.

-Beginners will appreciate the models’ double cutaway design because it allows them to easily access the higher frets.
+New players will appreciate the models’ double cutaway design because it allows them to easily access the higher frets.

 Top model for experienced players: Epiphone Les Paul Standard ‘50s Electric Guitar